dynamsoft-docs/capture-vision-docs-mobile/programming/cordova/user-guide/barcode-reader.md

 ## Build Your Barcode Scanner App

-Now you will learn how to create a simple barcode scanner using Dynamsoft Capture Vision Cordova SDK.
+Now you will learn how to create a simple barcode scanner using Dynamsoft Capture Vision for Cordova.

 >Note: Instead of following this guide, you can also initialize a project with this template to get started: <a href="https://github.com/Dynamsoft/capture-vision-cordova-samples/tree/main/BarcodeReaderSimpleSample" target="_blank">Barcode Reader Simple Sample</a>.